AI Feynman 2.0: Pareto-optimal symbolic regression exploiting graph modularity: Conclusions

 \section{Conclusions}

-We have presented a symbolic regression method that exploits neural networks, graph modularity, hypothesis testing and normalizing flows.
+We have presented a symbolic regression method that exploits neural networks, graph modularity, hypothesis testing and normalizing flows, and released it at \url{https://ai-feynman.readthedocs.io}.
 It improves state-of-the-art performance both by being more robust towards noise and by solving harder problems, including symbolic density estimation.

+Despite these advances, numerous equations remained unsolved, motivating further work.
+Here are some interesting failure modes we identified.
+Some cases failed because the form of the equation precluded our method from breaking it into small enough pieces.
+For example, for the equation

+our algorithm discovered the multiplicative separability into terms including only $\alpha$ and only $\beta$.
+However, the remaining $\alpha$-term was too complicated to be solved in a reasonable amount of time by the brute force code, and none of the graph modularity methods apply because they only help for functions of more than one variable.
+For other equations, our method fails but not irreparably.
+For example, for the function

+our code is able to discover that $\gamma$ and $\chi$ can be separated from the rest of the equation.
+However, given that we allow the brute force code to run for only a minute for each iteration, the expression $\tanh\gamma$ is not discovered, mainly because we did not include $\tanh$ as one of the functions used, so the brute force would have to write that as $\frac{e^{2x}-1}{e^{2x}+1}$.
+By allowing the code to run for longer or using with other basis functions (such as $\tanh$), the code could solve this and several other mysteries that we reported as failures.
+Success and failure modes are further discussed in the Supplementary Material.

-These core ideas can enable further improvements.
-For example, gradients can reveal more types of graph modularity than the \fig{modularityFig} examples that we exploited; additional simplification strategies can be included in the Pareto-optimal recursion; and flow-based regression can be used for regularized density estimation from sparse high-dimensional data.
+There are many obvious ways in which the core ideas of this paper can be extended to further improve symbolic regression.
+For example, gradients can reveal more types of graph modularity than the \fig{modularityFig} examples that we exploited (e.g. where modules output more than one variable), additional simplification strategies can be included in the Pareto-optimal recursion, and flow-based regression can be used for regularized density estimation from sparse high-dimensional data.
 Larger and more challenging collections of science-based equations are needed to benchmark and inspire improved algorithms.
+A higher-level direction for improvement is to generalize the problem itself: Whereas symbolic regression takes the regression variables as given, discovering novel formulas from real-world data typically requires also the pre-regression step of mapping high-dimensional data into a low-dimensional latent space whose coordinates are promising candidates for symbolic regression; \cite{udrescu2020symbolic} provides a literature review and early steps in this direction.

 Pareto-optimal symbolic regression has the power to not only discover exact formulas, but also approximate ones that are useful for being both accurate and simple.
 The mainstream view is that all known science formulas are such approximations.
 We live in a golden age of research with ever-larger datasets produced by both experiments and numerical computations, and we look forward to a future when symbolic regression is as ubiquitous as linear regression is today, helping us better understand the relations hidden in these datasets.